colinterface/menthol/README.md

 # menthol
-a fun little command line tool for seeing how much money you have

-- Uses [pepper-mint](https://github.com/dhleong/pepper-mint) to access your mint account and displays the total
-- Allows you to set a goal amount and displays your percentage
+A fun little command line tool for seeing how much money you have.
+Uses [pepper-mint](https://github.com/dhleong/pepper-mint) to access your mint account and displays the total of all account ballances (including credit cards if you want).
+Allows you to set a goal amount and displays the percentage of the goal represented by your balance.

 If you wanna be really cool you can use an alias to run it.
 Just open up ` ~/.bash_profile` and add this line using the correct path to the menthol directory.
 ```